Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Finite Element Discretization of Forward and Adjoint Problem

 For the discretization, linear Lagrange finite elements of first order are used throughout the following.
 This choice ensures good numerical accuracy, provided that the discretization is sufficiently fine.
-Examining the term for \( S_{ij} \) in the SUPG-stabilization, it is evident that the diffusion term \( -\kappa \Delta \phi_i(x) \) is not included in the residual for first-order elements.
+Examining the term for \( S_{ij} \) in the SUPG-stabilization, it is evident that the diffusion term \( -\kappa \Delta \phi_i \) is not included in the residual for first-order elements.
 To improve accuracy, the second derivatives can be "patched."
-Specifically, Eq.~\eqref{eq:weakAD} is initially solved under the condition \(\Delta \vec{\un} = 0\).
-Subsequently, the derivatives of the resulting solution \(\vec{\un}\) are projected onto a higher-order function space.
-Subsequently, the patched equation is solved using the approximate second derivatives of \( \Delta \vec{\un} \).
+Specifically, Eq.~\eqref{eq:weakAD} is initially solved under the condition \(\Delta {\un} = 0\).
+Subsequently, the derivatives of the resulting solution \({\un}\) are projected onto a higher-order function space.
+Subsequently, the patched equation is solved using the approximate second derivatives of \( \Delta {\un} \).
 This approach enhances the accuracy of the forward problem, but does not improve the observed asymptotic linear convergence in the $C^0$-norm, see \autoref{fig:convergence}.
-In the adjoint problem (Eq.~\eqref{eq:dis_adj}), which is the dual problem of the SUPG-stabilized forward problem, the sensor misfit is not incorporated into the stabilization.
-Despite this omission, the convergence behavior is not deteriorated compared to the "patched" fully stabilized adjoint problem, see \autoref{fig:convergence}.
-For this reason, the discrete version of the dual problem is chosen (Eq.~\eqref{eq:dis_adj}).
-In an alternative approach, an SUPG-stabilization term with second derivatives patched is added to forward and adjoint problem.
-This procedure improves the numerical accuracy on coarse grids, yet violates the duality between the forward and adjoint problem.
+In the adjoint problem (Eq.~\eqref{eq:dis_adj}), which is the dual problem of the SUPG-stabilized forward problem, the sensor misfit is not incorporated into the SUPG-stabilization, \tcr{ which would be the case if the adjoint problem \eqref{eq:adjoint_equation} were SUPG-stabilized after performing the change of variables.
+Despite this omission, the convergence behavior does not deteriorate compared to the "patched" fully SUPG-stabilized adjoint problem, see \autoref{fig:convergence}.
+For this reason, we have pursued the approach of using the dual problem of the SUPG-stabilized primal problem, which leads to Eq.~\eqref{eq:dis_adj}.}